 • Or infection

 Are you still wondering what is IPL?
 Or where to get trained?
 Well, we’ve got you covered.
-At College of Dermal Therapies, we are a team of specialists, with extensive knowledge on all aspects pertaining IPL technology.
+At Dermal Therapy Courses, we are a team of specialists, with extensive knowledge of all aspects pertaining to IPL technology.
 Our institution is fully equipped, and all our courses are practical in nature.
 For more queries on what is IPL and how to get the treatment done, please don’t hesitate to contact us.
 We would be glad to help you!